Pneumococcal Disease

 Disease information

 Pneumococcal disease is an infection caused by a type of bacteria called Streptococcus pneumoniae.
-It can cause pneumonia, bloodstream infections, or meningitis.
+It can cause many types of infections including ear infections, pneumonia, bloodstream infections, and meningitis.

 In children, pneumococcal disease is the most common cause of serious bacterial infections, including infection of the lining of the brain and spinal cord (meningitis), infection of the blood (bacteremia), and infection of the lungs (pneumonia).
-It is also the most common bacterial cause of acute middle ear infections in children, which are the most frequent reason for pediatric office visits in the United States.
-Children under 2 years of age have the highest rates of pneumococcal disease.
+It is also one of the most common bacterial causes of acute middle ear infections in children, which are the most frequent reason for pediatric office visits in the United States.
+Among children, those under 2 years of age have the highest rates of pneumococcal disease.

 Severe pneumococcal infections are more common in: